sandeepkasaragod/CusVarDB/README.md

 #### Enable bash on Linux

-Control panel->Uninstall programs->Turn windows feature on or off-> click on Windows Subsystems for Linux.
+Control panel->Uninstall programs->Turn windows feature on or off-> click on "Windows Subsystems for Linux".
 Restart the Operating System to take the effect.

 Installing the Ubuntu 18.04 LTS
 Go to Microsoft stores->Search->